 If you think this is frivolous and a waste of time, the days until your next collision are numbered.

 This is an introduction to the DISCIPLINE of creating and maintaining DISTANCE

 I first took notice of the concept of PROXEMICS, and how it relates to motor vehicles, in the college textbook "The Hidden Dimension" by Edward T. Hall (1966).

 Are you truly serious about decreasing your chances of collision?

 The ONE safety principle described here will introduce you to a different interpretation of "aggressive driving".

 You'll notice I am not concerned with conventional laws or speed limits.
-It is expected that you will respect these conventions.
+It is expected you will respect and obey these conventions.
 This, of course, includes NOT USING INTOXICANTS before and while driving!!!!!!

 I am ONLY concerned with ONE THING...how far from other vehicles/objects I am.